Here's another homage/parody cover of mine for CAPA-Alpha, done around the

 Early this year I wrote about some of the most popular search terms that lead people to Blam's Blog and shortly thereafter shared some of the weirder ones.
 It's time to share some more.

-I find that the really funny searches tend to fall into at least one of three categories: very specific; almost impossibly broad; and totally bizarre in juxtaposition.
-Some fall into more than one of those categories, like the two-word phrase used for this post's title — What in the world could that be?
-It does not hit on the name of a blog, a book or TV or movie title, or even a band name (although it would be an awesome band name).
-It brings up a complete smorgasbord of images.
-It does not appear to be a Peanuts reference and in fact the graphic that it picks up from this blog, below, only displays because the word "imperceptible" appears the in paragraph before it (in the post "Foyer, Guns, and Honeys", about the graphic novel It Rhymes with Lust) and "Sally" is elsewhere on the page in my list of labels (as part of "When Harry Met Sally").
-Of course now that string appears on the Web, atop this post — for apparently the first time, as a search on it with quotes around the words yields nothing — without being of any help, but them's the breaks.
+I find that the funniest searches tend to fall into at least one of three categories: very specific; almost impossibly broad; and totally bizarre in juxtaposition.
+The phrase used for this post's title is the first and third of those.
+What in the world could that be?
+My own search for "Imperceptible Sally" yields no clues.
+It doesn't hit on the name of a blog, a book or TV or movie title, or even a band name — although it would be a great band name.
+It brings up a complete hodgepodge of images.
+It doesn't seem to be a Peanuts reference and in fact the graphic that it picks up from this blog only displays because the word "imperceptible" appears in the paragraph before it in my post "Foyer, Guns, and Honeys" (about its predecessor in St. John's experimental line of Picture Novels, It Rhymes with Lust) and "Sally" is elsewhere on the page in my list of labels for another reason.
+[Note: The cover is no longer in that post and my list of labels is no longer on every page of the blog.]
+Of course now that string appears on the Web, atop this post — for apparently the first time, as Googling it with quotes around the words returns nothing — without being of any help, but them's the breaks.

-Although my dreams continue to be vivid and enjoyable, I haven't shared any here in ages.
+Although my dreams continue to be vivid and enjoyable, I haven't shared here lately.

 The other day, however, I put together such an interesting vision in that odd twilight state between dreaming and waking up that I can't help but write about it.
 While I tried my best to stay in it, I was aware that I was beginning to come out of it and I probably have my emerging consciousness to thank for its being so brief as well as having an ending — a pretty rare thing for dreams, which in my experience tend to slide into one another or just slip away.
 It was also rare in that I wasn't actually in the dream, neither as myself nor even as a POV character.